dsuarezv/satellite-tracker/readme.md

 ![](screenshots/05.png)

-Beidou satellites orbits in ECI reference frame:
+Beidou satellites orbits in ECI reference frame.
+ECI mode can be enabled by setting UseDateSlider = true in App.js.
+Please note that this mode needs further testing and is not complete yet.

 ![](screenshots/10.png)